-I got so much to do in our remaining busy broadcast hour, so we're gonna get right straight to it.
+I got so much to do in our remaining busy broadcast hour, so we're going to get right straight to it.

 More people now blame Obama's policies for the current problems in Iraq than blame George W. Bush.